My Sweet Seduction

 “Get married, so they don’t chase you on the road!” the driver shouted and smiling at us.

-Even the passengers in the jeep laughed and some tremble with excitement.
+Even the passengers in the jeep laughed and some trembled with excitement.

 I stared at the spectators and confronted the man who had slammed into his car door.